amzn/style-dictionary/examples/advanced/custom-formats-with-templates/README.md

 #### What to look at

-Open the `config.js` file and see how for each platform there are two kinds of `files` declarations, one that uses a custom template and one that uses a custom format.
+Open the `config.js` file and see how for each platform the `files` declarations use custom formats:

 ```
 "android": {